Female Defender Initiative: Breaking down barriers

 |0

-This work, Female Defender Initiative: Breaking down barriers [Image 3 of 3], by SSgt Miranda Mahoney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Female Defender Initiative: Breaking down barriers, by SSgt Miranda Mahoney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT